-How to Make the Best Choice for Your Children
+Finding the Best Schools for Your Children Abroad

 The biggest decision you will face regarding schooling abroad in a country where English is not the native tongue is whether to go the full immersion route and put your kids in private or public schools taught completely in another language, or whether to take the bilingual approach—where a portion of each day is taught in another language and a portion is taught in English.
 (Home schooling is certainly another option, but this rather drastically limits your family's exposure to the local culture.)